 This site accepts both opinion pieces and “how-to” articles and even runs research summaries that distill the most important points from polls, studies, and surveys for readers to quickly consume them.
 As with mosts sites of this sort, a focus on specific tools, tips, and practical takeaways is ideal.

 PandaDoc is a site dedicated to helping people sell stuff.
-It’s also one of the many blog posting sites you’ll find online.
+It’s also one of the best sites for guest posting you’ll find online.

 The audience of the website includes people who work in marketing, sales, human resources, and finance.
 So it’s a diverse mix.

 Folks at PandaDoc are looking for articles on sales and marketing, automation, and document management.
 If this is your niche, you should definitely try to guest blog.

 Here are some other lesser-known sites you can guest blog on to boost your company’s online presence:

 ShoutMeLoud focuses on online marketing tips, online money making techniques and other practical advice for Internet success.